dineshgopal369/learn_git/README.md

 * Command:**git checkout -b** <name> here name=dinesh/feature // the best pratice is name_of_user working on that specific feature like dinesh/multiply

-<h2>Inorder to add changes commited by devlopers (dev) to any branch or inoder to merge any branch with other
+<p>Inorder to add changes commited by devlopers (dev) to any branch or inoder to merge any branch with other

-* First checkout to brach in which the other brach you want to be merged inside of this branch</h2>
+* First checkout to brach in which the other brach you want to be merged inside of this branch</p>

 Command : "**git merge** <branch name>"